frankwillard/frankwillard/README.md

 ## Hi, I'm Frankie 👋

-👨‍💻 I am a rising junior at Duke University studying Computer Science and Statistics.
+👨‍💻 I am a rising senior at Duke University studying Computer Science and Statistics.

 🌱 I'm interested in exploring the intersections of data science/machine learning and human-centered causes through research.